InfernalWAVE/gdscript-sphinx-docs-tutorial/README.md

 Congratulations if you made it this far!
 Now we just need to run these RST files through sphinx to get our documentation.

-# Install and Configure Sphinx
+## 6. Install, Configure, and Initialize Sphinx

 Install sphinx according to their installation instructions: https://www.sphinx-doc.org/en/master/usage/installation.html